hyperledger/firefly-helm-charts/charts/firefly/README.md

 By default, the chart comes with the [FireFly Tokens ERC1155 connector](https://github.com/hyperledger/firefly-tokens-erc1155) disabled.

-The ERC1155 connect requires its [ERC1155 smart contract](https://github.com/hyperledger/firefly-tokens-erc1155/blob/main/solidity/contracts/ERC1155MixedFungible.sol)
+The ERC1155 connector requires its [ERC1155 smart contract](https://github.com/hyperledger/firefly-tokens-erc1155/blob/main/solidity/contracts/ERC1155MixedFungible.sol)
 to be deployed via Ethconnect.
 To do so, you can follow the same process for deploying the [FireFly smart contract](#smart-contract-deployment).
 Once the smart contract is deployed, you can enable the ERC1155 connect and provide the contract address to the chart: